 What printers are used for the service?

-If you did not find the answer to your question about the 3D Print Service above, please email it to email firstname.lastname@example.org.
+If you did not find the answer to your question about the 3D Print Service above, please email us at email@example.com.